 - Kamen Rider Kiva ends with the protagonist's Kid from the Future appearing with future monsters hot on his heels.
 Kiva, Dark Kiva, Ixa, Future Kiva and the Arms Monsters all leap into the air for another fight, with everyone freezing just before Kiva Rider Kicks the camera.

-- The third season of Game of Thrones ends with Drogon, one of Daenerys' three dragons, flying at the camera with a resounding screech.
+- The third season of ends with Drogon, one of Daenerys' three dragons, flying at the camera with a resounding screech.

 - The ending sequences to many 2D Sonic the Hedgehog games feature Sonic (or Tails, Knuckles, Amy, Cream) jumping towards the player and posing while suspended in air.
 Sonic the Hedgehog 2's ending is the most notable in which both Tails's plane and (Super)Sonic fly away from the player only to come back head first.